NecRaul/lain.la-pomf-uploader/README.md

 `requests` is used to upload the file.

-`pyperclip` is used to copy link to the clipboard.
+`pyperclip` is used to copy the link to the clipboard.

 If you want to build this on your own, you can install the requirements with